 Blues' Robert Thomas: Remains sidelined

-Thomas (undisclosed) won't be in the lineup for Saturday's Game 3 against the Bruins, Dan Rosen of NHL.com reports.
+Thomas (undisclosed) won't suit up against the Bruins on Monday, Lou Korac of NHL.com reports.

-Thomas will miss a second straight contest due to the lingering injury he's been dealing with for most of the postseason.
-The rookie forward was, however, considered a "possibility" for Game 3, so he can be considered day-to-day ahead of Monday's Game 4.
+Thomas will miss his third straight game due to his undisclosed injury.
+With Oskar Sundqvist (suspension) available, Thomas' spot in the lineup will go to Zachary Sanford.
+Prior to getting hurt, Thomas was bogged down in a 10-game goal drought, having added just three helpers over that stretch.
+If given the all-clear before the end of the series, the 19-year-old figures to slot back into a bottom-six role for the Blues.

 More News